 Services means the use and processing of Remote Sensing Services and preparation of the Report including the mapping interface to be provided by Otus, as further detailed in the Proposal.

 Site means the site in respect of which the Services are to be provided, as set out in the Proposal.

 2. Contract period

-This contract begins on the date of payment and ends on the date that all of the Services have been provided by Otus, unless terminated earlier in accordance with the terms of this contract (Contract Period).
+2.1 Subject to clause 2.2, this contract begins on the Commencement Date contained in item 2 of Schedule 1 and ends on the date that all of the services have been provided by Otus, unless terminated earlier in accordance with the terms of this contract (Contract Period).

-This Contract constitutes the entire agreement between the parties relating to its subject matter and supersedes any previous agreement
+3.1 This Contract constitutes the entire agreement between the parties relating to its subject matter and supersedes any previous agreement.

-- in accordance with the requirements of Australian Consumer Law to the extent applicable;
+- (a) in accordance with the requirements of Australian Consumer Law to the extent applicable;

-- as set out in this Contract; and
+- (b) as set out in this contract, including the Proposal;

-- to a high standard in accordance with professional standards of conduct and with reasonable care and skill.
+- (c) to a high standard in accordance with professional standards of conduct and with reasonable care and skill; and

 5. Right to enter into contract